UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 Some network devices and firewalls may terminate inactive ssh connections.
 To help keep your connection to Bunya open, configure ssh keepalive settings in your ssh client.

 - OpenSSH (Linux, macOS, Windows OpenSSH)
-  Add the following to your ~/.ssh/config file:
+  Add the following to your ~/.ssh/config file:<br>
   ```
   Host bunya
       ServerAliveInterval 300
   ```
-  Alternatively, specify the option on the command line:
+  Alternatively, specify the option on the command line:<br>
   ```
   ssh -o ServerAliveInterval=300 username@bunya.rcc.uq.edu.au
   ```
 - Putty
-  Open the PuTTY configuration window.
+  Open the PuTTY configuration window<br>
-  Navigate to Connection.
+  Navigate to Connection<br>
-  Under Sending of null packets to keep session active, set:
+  Under Sending of null packets to keep session active, set:<br>
-  Seconds between keepalives: 300
+  Seconds between keepalives: 300<br>
-  Save the session profile.
+  Save the session profile<br>
 - MobaXterm
-  Open Settings → Configuration.
+  Open Settings and then Configuration<br>
-  Select the SSH tab.
+  Select the SSH tab<br>
-  Enable SSH keepalive.
+  Enable SSH keepalive<br>
-  Set the keepalive interval to an appropriate value, such as 300 seconds (default might be 60).
+  Set the keepalive interval to an appropriate value, such as 300 seconds (default might be 60)<br>
 - Other SSH Clients
   Most SSH clients provide a keepalive or connection persistence setting.
 Consult your client's documentation and configure a keepalive interval of approximately 60 seconds to reduce the likelihood of idle connections being disconnected.